cirodri1/fiber-data_records/3_Taxonomic_assignment/Taxonomic_assignment_code.md

 ### Step 3:
-Extract reads - Extract the region of reference reads that correspond to the region that matches the dataset that you are working with according to the primer set and cutting parameters: (time: 5 min) https://docs.qiime2.org/2020.2/plugins/available/feature-classifier/extract-reads/
+Extract reads - Extract the region of reference reads that correspond to the region that matches the dataset that you are working with according to the primer set and cutting parameters: https://docs.qiime2.org/2020.2/plugins/available/feature-classifier/extract-reads/
 ### Example code for Morales_2016_V3V4:
 341F (5′- CCTACGGGNGGCWGCAG -3′)